Last Minute Deal: Locker Password Manager Premium Plan Lifetime Subscription

-Don’t forget to check out our amazing deal on the Locker Password Manager Premium Plan Lifetime Subscription in the Geeky Gadgets Deals store this week.
+We have an amazing last-minute deal on the Locker Password Manager Premium Plan Lifetime Subscription in the Geeky Gadgets Deals store this week.

 The Locker Password Manager Premium is available in the Geeky Gadgets deals store for $49.99 and that is a saving of 83% off the regular price of $299.